Skip to main content

 Visitor Facilities And Travel

-The park is accessible via ICE station at Naumburg and regional rail along both river valleys.
+The park is accessible via the ICE station at Naumburg and regional rail along both river valleys.
 Nature park information centers offer exhibits on wine heritage and dry grassland ecology.
 Cycling and hiking routes follow the rivers and connect vineyard villages.
 Accommodation includes vineyard guesthouses, castle hotels, and historic inns.
 Wine tasting facilities operate throughout the region.
 Boat services on the Saale provide river-level perspectives of the gorge landscape.

 Conservation And Sustainability